graphql/graphql-js/.github/CONTRIBUTING.md

 ## Review Process

 - Pull requests are required to pass all tests and checks before they can be merged.
-- Pull requests should be reviewed by _at least two_ members of the [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers) team before they can be merged.
+- Pull requests should be reviewed by _at least two_ members of the [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers) team before they can be merged; ideally reviewers affiliated with different organizations
 - If a reviewer hasn't responded in 48 hours, feel free to ping them `@graphql/graphql-js-reviewers`.

 ## Merge Process